thewonlab/crossdisorder-MPRA/README.md

-# README for SCD MPRA
+# README for CD MPRA
 created by rrsharp@unc.edu
 09/12/2023